HydreIO/graphql-lambda-ws/README.md

 - **AWS Integration**: Built-in integration with AWS API Gateway Management API for easy deployment on AWS Lambda.
 - **Flexible Error Handling**: Customize how errors are formatted and returned to the client.
 - **Built-In Validation**: Automatically validates incoming GraphQL requests against your schema.
+- **Cookies support**: You'll find a pre-parsed cookies object in the context function

 ## Installation 📦